Prep Dish founder Allison Schaaf shares tips on how to make the healthy weekly meal prep habit stick. Learn from her decade-plus of experience!

 Well, like everyone else, I too struggle sometimes when I want to pick up a new healthy habit, or shake a habit that no longer serves me.
 But when it comes to meal prep, I've got it down.
 I've dedicated the last decade of my life to building Prep Dish, providing meal prep meal plans to thousands of families.
 Even before that, I relied on meal prep in my own life.

 After all of that experience, I've got some good news for you.
 It does not all come down to willpower and motivation.
-There are actual, tangible steps you can take to solidify your new meal prep habit so you can keep it up for the long term.
+There are actual, tangible steps you can take to solidify your new healthy weekly meal prep habit so you can keep it up for the long term.
 Today I'm sharing 7 of the best ways to make a healthy weekly meal prep habit stick.
 If they don't all resonate with you though, that's okay!
 Even if you pick one or two strategies, that can go a long way for making meal prep a part of your life.

 7 Tips for Making a Healthy Weekly Meal Prep Habit Stick